Airtable/blocks/packages/blocks-testing/README.md

 For some operations, this simulation may be as limited as a "no-op" implementation of an internal method.
-These operations include mutations which the SDK applies optimistically and messages with no direct effect on the App.
+These operations include mutations which the SDK applies optimistically and messages with no direct effect on the Extension.

 Other operations will require more advanced simulation logic.
 Operations of this type generally rely on the backend's response to determine their effect on the Base.
 The simulated behavior should be